Carl Cort

 Carl Edward Richard Cort (born 1 November 1977) is a former professional footballer who played as a forward.

-He played for Wimbledon, Lincoln City, Newcastle United, Wolverhampton Wanderers, Leicester City, Spanish club UD Marbella and Norwich City, Brentford, and North American Soccer League side Tampa Bay Rowdies.
+He notably played in the Premier League for Wimbledon, Newcastle United and Wolverhampton Wanderers, also playing in the Football League for Lincoln City, Leicester City, Norwich City and Brentford.
+He also had a spell with Spanish club UD Marbella and finished his professional career with North American Soccer League side Tampa Bay Rowdies.

-Born in England, he represented the Guyana national team at international level.
+Born in England, he represented the England U21 earning 14 caps and scoring 8 goals, before switching his allegiance to Guyana, although not playing for them until 2011 during the final few years of his career.
+He was capped six times between 2011 and 2012 and failed to score a goal.

 Career

 Wimbledon

 Cort, born in London of Guyanese descent, began his career with Wimbledon as a teenager.
 He went on a one-month loan to Lincoln City in February 1997, and when he came back to the Dons he made his debut as a substitute against Aston Villa on 9 April 1997.
 He had to wait until the start of the next season to make his second appearance; on 13 September 1997 Cort started away against Newcastle United and scored in the first minute as Wimbledon went on to win 3–1.
 Three days later he scored twice against Millwall in the League Cup.
 A place in the England under-21s soon followed.
 Another highlight at Wimbledon was scoring a hat trick against Sunderland in the League Cup in October 1999.